VMware takeover by Broadcom - what to do?

 Business Development Managed Solutions und Consulting, SPIRIT/21

 Thomas is an all-rounder when it comes to managed services and cloud solutions.
-He always has an open ear for your questions and suggestions.
+He is always willing to listen to your questions and suggestions.